IsRegion3Empty returns a bool indicating whether there are no

-BaseParts are in the given
+BaseParts within the given

 The optional ignoreDescendentsInstance parameter can be used to specify a specific instance for whom itself and all of its descendants should be ignored by this function.
 This can be useful when, for example, looking to see if any